 Other Options

-The J-1 and F-1 visas are far from the only way that one could live and study in the U.S. For example, many secondary visas allow holders to study.
+The J-1 and F-1 visas are not the only options to live and study in the U.S. For example, many secondary visas allow holders to study.
 These include the H-4, L-2, O-2, and E-2 dependent visas.
-Through these visas, the spouses and dependents of the primary visa holders (e.g. H-1B, L-1, O-1, etc.) are given the ability to study at most institutions.
+Through these visas, spouses and dependents of the primary visa holders (e.g., H-1B, L-1, O-1, etc.) can study at most institutions.
 Some even allow spouses and dependents to apply for Employment Authorization Documents to work simultaneously.
 If the F-1 or J-1 visas are not options for you, you may want to consider these visas if a spouse or parent already has nonimmigrant status in the U.S.